Osman Bukari wins Serbian Cup with Red Star Belgrade

 Source: www.ghanaweb.live

-Osman Bukari has celebrated a great season with Serbian giants Red Star Belgrade, clinching both the Serbian League title and the Serbia Cup.

-Bukari played a crucial role in Red Star's 2-1 victory over Vojvodina in the Serbia Cup final on Tuesday night, contributing 75 minutes to his team's success.
-This win comes just two weeks after Red Star secured the Serbian League title, marking a remarkable double achievement for the season.
+This achievement comes merely two weeks after securing the Serbian Super League title with four games remaining.

+Bukari's exceptional contributions throughout the campaign have played a pivotal role in Red Star Belgrade's consecutive doubles.
+In the final match on Tuesday night, the 25-year-old winger started and actively participated for 75 minutes, aiding his team in securing a 2-1 victory.

-In the cup final, Mirko Ivanic opened the scoring for Red Star eight minutes before halftime, with Uros Spajic extending their lead after the break.
-Despite a late goal from Aleksa Vukanovic, Red Star held on to win their second trophy of the season.
+Red Star Belgrade took the lead with a goal from Mirko Ivanic eight minutes before half-time, followed by Uros Spajic doubling the lead after the break.
+Despite a late consolation goal from Aleksa Vukanovic, it was not enough to prevent Red Star from claiming their second title of the season.

-This victory marks the fourth consecutive season Red Star Belgrade has completed the double, and the 14th time in the club's history.
+This remarkable accomplishment marks the fourth consecutive double for Red Star Belgrade and the 14th time in the club's history.
+Bukari, who joined Red Star from KAA Gent in the summer of 2022, has undoubtedly made a significant impact on the team's success.

-Since joining Red Star from KAA Gent in the summer of 2022, Bukari has been instrumental in the team's success, scoring 10 goals and providing 10 assists in 36 games.
-His impressive performance is likely to earn him a spot in the Black Stars squad for the upcoming 2026 World Cup qualifiers against Mali and the Central African Republic.